sureshgoud2113/Element_Project/README.md

    6. It also Shown Last Sync date.

-Above Use cases has test cases written in test class and it executes successfully.
+Test cases has written for above use cases in test class and it executes successfully.
 It includes both positive and negative cases.